Originally published September 2014. Updated August 2019.

 When we talk about monetizing fashion content, we often come back to affiliate marketing.
 Why?
-Because it’s one of the easiest ways to earn blogging bucks off the items you already share with your readers.
+Because it’s one of the easiest ways to earn money blogging about the items you already share with your readers.
 In fact, many bloggers are becoming brands themselves and are transforming their musings on fashion into full-blown businesses.
 Props!

 Brands are also reaping the rewards of affiliate marketing programs.
 Whereas fashion brands used to be notoriously shy of pursuing them, you’re now far more likely to find them on the likes of ShopStyle Collective and rewardStyle, among others, in favor of billboards and other traditional advertisements.

 How To Choose A Fashion Affiliate Network For Bloggers And Brands

 With a recent diversification in publisher types, new technologies, and a rise in visual content marketing, brands have found confidence in this sector.
 National shopping habits have steadily changed over the past five years and brands recognize that the customer journey is a multi-faceted one.

 Tom Woodhouse, who served as the affiliate manager at iPropsect once said, “Fashion aggregators such as Shopstyle, Polyvore and Lyst are able to place even the most premium brand in a luxury environment.
 There is a definite opportunity for high-end brands who would have traditionally never entered a space dominated by incentivised sites, which could damage brand credibility.”

 Fashion affiliate networks now offer a strong brand-led environment AND great shopping experience for customers.